-The practice provided patients with information about the services they offered in the practice information folder in the waiting room.
+The practice provided patients with information about the services they offered in the practice leaflet and via the website.
 The services provided include preventative advice and treatment and routine and restorative dental care.

 Patients we spoke with told us they had flexibility and choice to arrange appointments in line with other commitments.
 We observed the practice arranged appointments for family members at consecutive appointment times for their convenience.